NLorenzo777/JavaWorkspace/Notes/spring/springdatajpa/1_introduction.md

     - **Spring Data Hadoop**: Integration with Hadoop ecosystem for large-scale data processing.
     - **Spring Data Hive, Pig, and Cascading**: Support for distributed programming.

+## Repositories
+A repository is an abstraction layer between domain models and the database.
+It enables CRUD operations without writing SQL queries manually.

+#### Steps to use a Repository:
+1. Create a POJO entity representing the data model.
+2. Extend `JpaRepository`, `CrudRepository`, or `MongoRepository`.
+3. Define custom query methods using **Spring Data Query Methods**.
+4. Inject the repository into services and use it for database operations.